Psychological Effects of Pectus Excavatum

 Please take care of your mental health if you suffer from pectus excavatum.

-Even though they will feel much better mentally than the ones that are insecure about it, there is a chance that they’ll still feel the psychological limitations.
+Even though they will feel much better mentally than the ones that are insecure about it, there is a chance that they’ll still feel the psychological limitations of the deformity.

 If you take action immediately, your quality of life will improve tremendously.

 The most usual negative feelings that incaved chest patients feel are being self-conscious about their bodily appearance and having a depressive attitude about life.

 When you correct the visual aspect of the deformity, your psychological problems associated with it with fade away.